NDB management client's

 multiple local operations; however, this does

 result of a table scan or ordered index scan, which are not

 Process scheduler statistics.
-In addition to the statistics reported by the transaction coordinator and local query handler, each ndbd process has a scheduler which also provides useful metrics relating to the performance of a MySQL Cluster.
+In addition to the statistics reported by the transaction coordinator and local query handler, each ndbd process has a scheduler which also provides useful metrics relating to the performance of an NDB Cluster.
 This scheduler runs in an infinite loop; during each loop the scheduler performs the following tasks: